csirmaz-lit/Primus-Vittason/book.md

 “Our thinking is teleological: that is, we seek a purpose in everything, even though every fact appears to point to its precise lack.

 “Is, for example, the fact that most organisms around us devote most of their time and energy to reproduction a result of a sentence in Genesis?
-Can’t one argue that in any population where some living organisms focus on creating offspring, and others don't, the former will soon crowd out and finally destroy the latter?
+Can’t one argue that in any population where some living organisms focus on creating offspring, and others don’t, the former will soon crowd out and finally destroy the latter?
 Looking at the overall population a few million years later, as we do, we will hardly see any exception to the reproduction rule.
-Or, to take another example of teleology, what would we think of Douglas Adams's famous sentient puddle, who gets convinced of the existence of a deity because he fits his hole so well it must’ve been designed for him?
+Or, to take another example of teleology, what would we think of Douglas Adams’s famous sentient puddle, who gets convinced of the existence of a deity because he fits his hole so well it must’ve been designed for him?

 “But our inability to grasp randomness does not end here.
 There’s also our sense of justice.
 It is unusually hard for us to accept that random bad things can happen to otherwise good people.
 While it is natural and laudable for everyone witnessing an unfortunate accident to wonder what could have been done to prevent it — for example, lock your doors, drive at an appropriate speed, and so on —, we usually go further than that, and, deep down, remain sure that the victim must have done something to deserve what had happened.